 - Additional teaching assistant support in class

-- Pastoral support for our Services children at appropriate times
+- Pastoral support and resources for our Services children at appropriate times

 - Classroom specialised resources